menus12/DAwR-2023-final-project/README.md

 To address this question, we can analyze the performance of competitors who have participated in multiple competitions over time.
 Group competitors into categories based on the number of competitions they've entered and calculate their average scores for each category.
 Then, use statistical tests or regression analysis to determine if there is a significant improvement in scores with repeated participation.

 Outcome Variable: Competitor's average score in skill competitions (for example the average grade/mark over multiple competitions).
-Predictor Variable: A variable representing participation (for exmaple 0 for non-repeated participation, 1 for repeated participation).
+Predictor Variable: A variable representing participation (for example 0 for non-repeated participation, 1 for repeated participation).

 #### Whether repeated participation of a compatriot expert significantly improves his/her compatriot competitors' average results?

-It's often the case that a particular region has same designated expert for a particular skill competition, who represents the region at nationals.
-It's reasonable to assume that, in this case, the preparation methodology of his compatriot competitors should improve over time, and thus the result of an avarege competitor should tend to improve over time as well.
+It's often the case that a particular region has the same designated expert for a particular skill competition, who represents the region at nationals.
+It's reasonable to assume that, in this case, the preparation methodology of his compatriot competitors should improve over time, and thus the result of an average competitor should tend to improve over time as well.

 To explore this, we can group competitors by the presence of a compatriot expert (``FK_COMPATRIOT``) and analyze the average performance of their compatriot competitors in each group.
 Statistical tests or regression analysis can help assess if the repeated participation of a compatriot expert significantly improves the average results of their compatriot competitors.